steledama/nixos/README.md

 ## The nixOs way to manage system and user

-At this point we have a directory with all configurations files in it, flake and home-manger enabled.
-Now, how do we get nix to actually do usefull stuff for us?
-This is going to involve us exploring the thousands of options that are out there for various programs and embedding them in home.nix (user space) and configuration.nix (system space).
-One of the best places to explore those options are in [MyNixOS web page](https://mynixos.com/).
-If we do not find a proper way to declare a setting for home-manager we have a couple of easy and fast shortcuts.
+At this point, we have a directory with all configuration files in it, with flakes and Home Manager enabled.
+Now, how do we get Nix to actually do useful stuff for us?
+This is going to involve exploring the thousands of options available for various programs and embedding them in `home.nix` (user space) and `configuration.nix` (system space).
+One of the best places to explore those options is [MyNixOS website](https://mynixos.com/).
+If we do not find a proper way to declare a setting for Home Manager, we have a couple of easy and fast shortcuts.

 ### The cleanest way: bash example

-Let us make a basic bash configuration in the nixOs way, a typical user space profile to declare for home-manager.
-If we search bash we ended up with several results but the most important one is set the eanble options to 'true' if we want home-manager create bash related files created as symlinks as dicussed earlier.
-We can further add aliases, autocompletion, starts neofetch at the start, add starship custom prompt...
+Let's make a basic bash configuration in the NixOS way, a typical user space profile to declare for Home Manager.
+If we search bash, we end up with several results, but the most important one is to set the enable options to 'true' if we want Home Manager to create bash-related files as symlinks, as discussed earlier.
+We can further add aliases, autocompletion, start neofetch at the start, add starship custom prompt...

 ```nix
 # Configure Bash